WillTrem/SOEN-363-WARM-Project/README.md

 from dbSetup import cursor
 ```

-This will import the `cursor` variable from the database setup, which can be used to manipulate the database.
+This will import the `connection` `cursor` variable from the database setup, which can be used to manipulate the database.

 ### Executing a query on the Database
 Queries can be executed with the following function: